 Remove the tuna from the refrigerator 30 to 45 minutes before you intend to cook and let it rest at room temperature.

-- 3. Using your hands, press the salt and pepper on all sides of the fish.
+Press the salt and pepper onto all sides of the fish.

-- 4. In a large, preferably nonstick skillet, heat 3 tablespoons oil over medium-high heat until it shimmers.
+In a large, preferably nonstick skillet, heat 3 tablespoons oil over medium-high heat until it shimmers.
 Place the tuna in the hot oil, 2 pieces at a time.
-Sear on each side to the desired doneness, 1 to 2 minutes per side for rare.
+Sear on each side to the desired doneness, 1 to 2 minutes per side for rare or more to your desired doneness.
 (Tuna is arguably best when rare in the middle.)
 Transfer the cooked tuna to a platter.
 Cook the remaining 2 pieces, adding more oil to the pan if necessary.

-- 5. Slice the tuna into 3/4- to 1-inch pieces and transfer to individual plates.
+Slice the tuna into 3/4- to 1-inch pieces and transfer to individual plates.
 Strain the sweet and sour sauce if desired or whisk to recombine.
 Dribble the sauce over or around the tuna.
+Originally published September 10, 2013.